sa-ne/openshift4-vmware-upi/README.md

     password: changeme
     datacenter: PWC
     defaultDatastore: pool-nvme-vms
+    folder: /PWC/vms/vmware-upi
 pullSecret: '{ ... }'
 sshKey: 'ssh-rsa ... user@host'
 ```

 You will need to modify vsphere, name, baseDomain, pullSecret and sshKey (be sure to use your _public_ key) with the appropriate values.
 Next, copy `install-config.yaml` into your working directory (`~/upi/vmware-upi` in this example).

+Also note starting with OpenShift 4.4, the `folder` variable is now required for UPI based installations.
+This is not explicitly stated in the OpenShift installation instructions and a documentation bug was filed to correct that.

 Your pull secret can be obtained from the [OpenShift start page](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned).